SirWumpus/erlang-bs/README.md

 ### str:rchr(Bs, Ch) ->  Index | -1
 Return index of last occurrence of character in the binary string; otherwise -1 if not found.

+### str:rpad(Bs, Pad, Width) -> Bs
+Return Bs padded with Pad characters to the right until at least Width.

 ### str:ncpy(Bs, Length) -> Bs
 Return a copy of the first Length octets of Bs.